s0rta/revengate-new/roadmap.md

 UX:
 - [ ] bug: Android font renders accented chars differently than the same letter withtout accent
+- [ ] bug: center on hero after victory is not working
 - [ ] health bar than turns red when low on HPs
+- [ ] remove the beta desclaimer
 - [x] active weapon is highlighted in a corner icon, icon is tappable for quick attack
 - [x] message with the looted item(s)
 - [x] pan is normalized to be fairly constant no matter what the zoom level is
 - [x] multi-turn Travel is more obvious to cancel with message and bigger abort button
+- [ ] better description on F-Droid

+New Quest – Bewitching Bookeeping:
+- [ ] victory screen should not mention a quest item
+- [x] variable quest rewards

 Items:
 - [ ] "magical" tag replaces the magical flag